This section contains information about enhancements in version 18.05.00 of BMC Digital Workplace.

 From the Asset Mapping pane, catalog administrators can associate a service action with one or or more of the following items:

 - Asset classes retrieved from selected connections (new in this release)

 - Service categories.

-For more details about managing service actions, see Associating a service with service actions.
+For more details about managing service actions, see Associating service actions with services.